Unlocking the Importance of Zinc in Sugarcane

 Why is Zinc Distribution Important?

-Zinc is immobile in the soil, therefore it is critical to ensure zinc is placed at the seed during sowing to ensure uptake by crop roots.
-Poor distribution, when applying zinc, could cause uneven nutrient uptake across your crop resulting in a variation in quality.
-Therefore, using a compound fertiliser or a zinc-coated fertiliser product can result in more even distribution of zinc and even nutrient uptake.
+Zinc is immobile in the soil, therefore it is critical to ensure zinc is placed at the seed during sowing to boost uptake by crop roots.
+Poor distribution, could cause uneven nutrient uptake across your crop resulting in a variation in quality.
+Zinc-Coated fertilisers and compound fertilisers can provide far better distribution than dry-blended zinc which can have poor spacial availability as granules are too far apart.** Therefore, using products such as Zinc-Cote or ZINCSTAR can result in a more even distribution and uptake of zinc.

 Find out more about Zinc-Cote here.